Rattlyy/Rattlyy/README.md

 2024-WIP - BEng in Computer Engineering, at Polytechnic Institute of Bari

+2023 - Cambridge's Certificate in Advanced English passed at C2 CEFR level

 <h2 align="center">👨‍💻 What i've worked on </h2>

 [**DevRoom**](https://devroomteam.com/) - Freelancer